What is customer relationship management (CRM)?

 Explore IBM watsonx Assistant

-Explore AI for Customer Service
+Explore AI for customer service

 Take the next step

-IBM watsonx Assistant helps organizations provide better customer experiences with an AI chatbot that understands the language of the business, connects to existing customer care systems, and deploys anywhere with enterprise security and scalability.
-IBM watsonx Assistant automates repetitive tasks and uses machine learning (ML) to resolve customer support issues quickly and efficiently.
+IBM watsonx Assistant helps organizations provide better customer experiences with an AI chatbot that understands the language of the business, connects to existing customer care systems, and deploys anywhere with enterprise security and scalability. watsonx Assistant automates repetitive tasks and uses machine learning to resolve customer support issues quickly and efficiently.

 Sources